From Fashion to Finance: a Journey with Jade

-Meet Jade.
+Meet Jade Rose from Reddings Wealth Management.
 She describes it as being like a personal trainer… for finances.
 When we are managing our cash better, we are happier, less stressed, and more productive.
 Like the best of coaches, Jade encourages people to meet their wealth goals.
 Her clients include content creators, influencers and designers: creatives who may just need a little help in the finance department.

 Jade started out with a degree in fashion.
 After graduating she lived the dream, working for Asos (she happily remembers how it felt getting her first work e-mail address!)
 Alongside that, she was working as a freelance designer- remember those cool patterned over-knee socks?
 Jade’s yer woman.

 Fashion & Finance.
 Maybe those aren’t two words that feel like a natural fit.
 And yet, says Jade, “hand-embroidering that gorgeous jacket doesn’t matter if you’re not handling your business.”
 You can be a pure creative genius, but your business will suffer if your finances go unmanaged.

 As a woman, the world of finance hasn’t always felt like an easy environment.
 Being a woman, with her northern accent and degree in fashion, Jade believes she could easily have seemed like an outsider.
 But this is now her brand: her clients trust her because of these differences.

 It was “like a wardrobe to Narnia” when she looked into investment and finance.
 But finance is important for women- and here are some fun facts to prove it: